Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Introduction

 \item Very recently, Han-Kwan and Michel have proposed a framework in \cite{HKM} to rigorously handle the high-friction limit of the full Vlasov-Navier-Stokes system in a tridimensional periodic setting (without gravity).
 They consider three differents regimes for the system, leading to hydrodynamical systems in the limit: following their denomination, \textit{light particles} and \textit{light and fast particles} regimes lead to Transport-Navier-Stokes system, while the \textit{fine particles} regime leads to an inhomogeneous Navier-Stokes system.
 These asymptotic models mainly come from a convergence of the distribution function $f_\eps$ towards a Dirac mass in velocity centered at the fluid velocity limit when $\eps \rightarrow 0$.

-As we shall explain later on, their techniques are related to the recent progress concerning the large time behavior of the Vlasov-Navier-Stokes system on the tridimensional torus, performed by Han-Kwan, Moussa and Moyano in \cite{EHKM}.
+As we shall explain later on, their techniques are related to the recent progress concerning the large time behavior of the Vlasov-Navier-Stokes system on the tridimensional torus, performed by Han-Kwan, Moussa and Moyano in \cite{HKMM}.
 As mentioned in \cite{HKM}, the proof seems to be suitable for a local in time hydrodynamical limit in the gravity case (at least on the torus), that is a local in time derivation of the Boussinesq-Navier-Stokes system \eqref{BNS}.
-The interesting question of the global in time derivation of \eqref{BNS} (for unbounded domains) thus appears as a natural extension of \cite{HKM}, which left this problem as open (see Remark \ref{rmq:StratR3} above for more details about the potential difficulties which may arise in the whole space case). \item Let us finally mention a specific case adressed by Moussa and Sueur in \cite{MoSu}, for a two-dimensional coupling between Vlasov and Euler equations, with gyroscopic effects: in the massless limit for the particles, one recovers the incompressible Euler system, through techniques close to the ones deviced by Brenier in \cite{BreVP2} for the study of the so-called \textit{gyrokinetic limit} of the Vlasov-Poisson system. \end{itemize}
+The interesting question of the global in time derivation of \eqref{BNS} (for unbounded domains) thus appears as a natural extension of \cite{HKM}, which left this problem as open.
+As explained above, serious difficulties due the gravity effect arise when looking for a global in time derivation. \item Let us finally mention a specific case adressed by Moussa and Sueur in \cite{MoSu}, for a two-dimensional coupling between Vlasov and Euler equations, with gyroscopic effects: in the massless limit for the particles, one recovers the incompressible Euler system, through techniques close to the ones deviced by Brenier in \cite{BreVP2} for the study of the so-called \textit{gyrokinetic limit} of the Vlasov-Poisson system. \end{itemize}

 Let us again emphasize the fact that the hydrodynamical limits for the Vlasov-Navier-Stokes system (without smoothing in the kinetic equation) is closely linked to the monokinetic behavior of the distribution function $f_\eps$ when $\eps \rightarrow 0$, that is a convergence towards a Dirac distribution in velocity.
 It strongly differs from the Vlasov-Fokker-Planck case where there is a formal convergence towards a local Maxwellian.